-However, when you're growing your plants in Leca, you'll be able to look at the roots every single day if you choose so.
-I'm not saying you should do this, because you really shouldn't.
-I clean most of my plants growing in Leca every week or once every two weeks.
-When doing this I clean the water, but also the clay balls.
-This gives me an opportunity to have a look at how the roots of the plants are doing.
+However, when you're growing your plants in Leca, you can look at the roots every single day if you choose to do so.
+This is not something you should actually do though, because many plants don't like to be handled that often.
+I clean most of my plants, which grow in Leca, at least once every 6 months.
+During this process, I also make sure to clean, or at least rinse, the Leca.
+By cleaning the Leca, I can have a look at how the roots of the plant are doing.
 The picture at the top of this post is an example of this.
 I can look at the progress of the roots and adjust the placement of the plant in the pot accordingly.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.